With most people upgrading computers every few years there is a requirement to transfer email between computers.

 It is far easier to move email if you use Webmail or IMAP4 rather than POP3 to access your email,.

-If you are currently using POP3 and will need to transfer to a new computer in the future then you can upgrade your POP3 account to IMAP4 See Moving from POP3 To IMap4 Using an Email Client
+If you are currently using POP3 and will need to transfer to a new computer in the future then you can upgrade your POP3 account to IMAP4 See Change from POP3 To IMap4.

 Common Questions and Answers